WHEELS, TIRES, AND LIFT KITS FOR TRUCKS

 You can get great results by picking your tires first and choosing the appropriate truck suspension.
-Start by reviewing the manufacturer's recommended lift height or we can do it for you.
+Start by reviewing the manufacturer's recommended lift height, or we can do it for you.
 Note that a tire size recommendation from a suspension manufacturer probably won't apply to another brand name.
-There is also the manufacturer recommendation regarding offset and width of wheels.
+There is also the manufacturer's recommendation regarding the offset and width of wheels.

 What size lift kit do you want?

 First, you will need to decide where you are going to drive your vehicle.
 Is your vehicle going to split time between the road or trail?
-If you decide trail, your vehicle will have more modifications.
-If you decide road, you will need to consider vehicles ability to brake corner and maneuver on asphalt.
+If you choose off-road, your vehicle will have more modifications.
+If you decide road, you will need to consider the vehicle's ability to brake corner and maneuver on asphalt.